Exchange & Partnership Programs

 What is an exchange program?

 - Cost effective! - Participating in an exchange means you will pay FSU tuition and fees.
 Room and board charges will depend on the program.
-You will then attend the exchange school and will NOT pay those fees to them.
+You will then attend the exchange school, and FSU will welcome one of their students for a semester!
 So, you are effectively trading places with a student from abroad.

 - Culturally immersive! - Exchange programs can be a beneficial way to immerse yourself in the culture of the university and the country where you are studying.
 You will not, in most cases, be surrounded by other Americans, so you get to know locals and other international students!